 Sprint’s cruise rates vary by the ship you’re on.
 You can tell Sprint which vessel you’ll be on, and the company will give you your rates in advance.

 T-Mobile offers one of the simplest solutions for traveling overseas.
 If you subscribe to the company’s T-Mobile One unlimited plan or are clinging to one of its Simple Choice plans with tiered data, you automatically get unlimited data and texting in more than 140 countries around the world.
+As of July 22, that number will grow to 210 places, T-Mobile says.
 If you want to place or receive calls, you’ll be subject to the local rate depending on where you want to go.
 You don’t need to notify T-Mobile of your travel.

 It’s also worth noting that although you’ll get unlimited data when traveling with T-Mobile One, you’re capped at an exceedingly slow 128 kbps.
 Most 4G connections can deliver average speeds of 3Mbps to 6Mbps.
 If you need to boost your speeds, you can choose T-Mobile’s 256-kbps option for an extra $25 a month as part of its T-Mobile One Plus International plan.
 (That plan includes other perks, such as unlimited calling to landlines and mobile numbers in select countries, unlimited in-flight Wi-Fi if you’re on a plane that uses Gogo, and HD video streaming.)
-In Mexico and Canada, T-Mobile allows for unlimited 4G LTE coverage with its One plan.
+In Mexico and Canada, T-Mobile used to allow unlimited 4G LTE coverage with its One plan, but you're now capped at 5GB with speeds slowed to 2G after that.

 Pricing on cruises will vary according to which cruise you’re taking.
 You can check T-Mobile’s site to see what your pricing will be.

-If you make frequent trips overseas, T-Mobile’s plan is a no-brainer.
+If you make frequent trips overseas, T-Mobile’s plan is a no-brainer, especially now that more countries are covered.
 The carrier includes unlimited data and texting as part of its standard T-Mobile One unlimited plan (albeit at slower speeds than you’re used to in the states).
 If your calls include a lot of overseas numbers, it may even be worth upgrading to T-Mobile One Plus International for an extra $25 a month, since it lets you make calls to landlines and mobile numbers in many countries at no additional charge.
+Sprint offers something similar with its new unlimited plans and their access to the Global Roaming feature.
+But T-Mobile will cover you in more countries after July 22.

+As pricey as Verizon's Above Unlimited plan may be, it could be worth it if business takes you overseas on a monthly basis, thanks to the addition of some complimentary TravelPasses.
 For infrequent travelers taking short trips, programs like Verizon’s TravelPass or AT&T’s International Day Pass will likely be good enough.
-But again, T-Mobile offers the most appealing international coverage.
+But again, T-Mobile offers the most appealing international coverage, especially once it launches its $5 On Demand Pass in August.

 See Also : 25 Essential Travel Apps